Contact Us

 Cons:

-Oxylabs’ mobile proxies support granular targeting across countries, states, cities, ASNs, and even GPS coordinates for precise location testing.
+Oxylabs mobile proxies support granular targeting by country, state, city, ASNs, and even GPS coordinates for precise location testing.
 By default, IPs rotate with every request, and users can customize the rotation intervals up to 30 minutes, making it ideal for both high-frequency scraping and longer session-based workflows.

 The network is designed for scalability, supporting millions of carrier-grade IP addresses with automatic rotation.
 Note that only HTTP connections are available when using Oxylabs’ mobile proxies on Android devices over mobile networks.